sparrc/cookbook/readme.md

 #### Ingredients:

-- Turkey liver and heart
+- Turkey Liver and Heart
-- 1/2 cup Butter
+- 1 cup Butter
-- 2 cups Coarsely chopped celery
+- 2 large Stocks Celery, Coarsely Chopped
 - 1 large Onion
-- 1 lb Ground Sausage
+- 1 lb (400 g) Ground Sausage
-- 1 lb Herb stuffing mix
+- 12 oz (340 g) Pepperidge Farm Herb-Seasoned Cubed Stuffing
-- 1 cup Wild rice, cooked
+- 1 cup (240 ml) Wild rice, cooked
-- 1 cup Sliced almonds
+- 1 cup (100 g) Sliced almonds
 - 1/2 tsp Dried thyme
 - 1/2 tsp Black pepper
-- 1/2 cup Butter
-- 1/2 cup Brandy
+- 1/2 cup (120 ml) Brandy
-- 2 cups Chicken Broth
+- 2 cups (500 ml) Chicken Broth

 #### Directions:

 1. Simmer turkey liver and heart in small saucepan.
-1. Melt butter in a large skiller over medium heat.
+1. Melt half the butter in a large skillet over medium heat.
 Add celery and onion and saute for 10 minutes.
 Transfer to a large mixing bowl.
 1. Cook sausage in skillet until brown, transfer to mixing bowl.
 1. Add stuffing mix, cooked wild rice and almonds.
 Finely dice Turkey liver and heart and add to stuffing mix.
 Stir.
 Add thyme and pepper.
-1. Heat butter and stock in a small saucepan just until butter melts.
+1. Heat rest of butter and stock in a small saucepan just until butter melts.
 Pour over stuffing mixture and add the Brandy.
 Stuff turkey just before putting it in the oven.
 Leftover stuffing can be placed in a casserole and baked 1/2 hour to an hour,